isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-palmetto-bugs/index.md

 - rid
 - palmetto
 layout: post
-- -
-- The sight of [palmetto bugs](https://en.wikipedia.org/wiki/Florida_woods_cockroach)crawling around your house is simply disgusting.
-In case youre wondering how to get [rid](https://pestpolicy.com/how
-- to
-- get
-- rid
-- of
-- brown
-- recluse
+---

-- spiders/)of it, you dont need to worry.
-Weve already done the research for you. **Carry out these 5 simple tips to get rid of these [palmetto](https://pestpolicy.com/cockroach
+The sight of [palmetto bugs](https://en.wikipedia.org/wiki/Florida_woods_cockroach)crawling around your house is simply disgusting.
+In case youre wondering how to get [rid](https://pestpolicy.com/how-to-get-rid-of-brown-recluse-spiders/)of it, you dont need to worry.
+Weve already done the research for you. **Carry out these 5 simple tips to get rid of these [palmetto](https://pestpolicy.com/cockroach-vs-palmetto-bug/)bugs without making direct contact.
-- vs
-- palmetto
-- bug/)bugs without making direct contact.

-**
-- **Place roach glue traps around the place in strategic positions. **
-- **Use boric acid to make homemade roach baits. **
-- **Spread out food
-- grade diatomaceous earth over the entire place. **
-- **Ensure every crack; gap and hole along the walls are sealed. **
-- **Natural predators such as beneficial bugs and geckos should be encouraged.
+** - **Place roach glue traps around the place in strategic positions. ** - **Use boric acid to make homemade roach baits. ** - **Spread out food-grade diatomaceous earth over the entire place. ** - **Ensure every crack; gap and hole along the walls are sealed. ** - **Natural predators such as beneficial bugs and geckos should be encouraged.

 ** Palmetto bugs are terrifying and can give you the creeps when they appear in front of you out of nowhere.